 Disaster follows disaster in our catastrophic world, whether linked to climate change, war, or in the case of Morocco, two days ago, seismic unrest.
 With a magnitude of almost 7 on the Richter scae, this was a powerful earthquake – and is still being followed by aftershocks.
 From Marrakech it affected a huge, area of the Atlas mountains west to Chichaoua, southwest to Taroudant and southeast to Ouarzazate, and parts of the Draa Valley.
 The destruction can only be massive.
 As I write, fatalities number over 2000 but we all know that’s the tip of the iceberg.

-My most recent trip five years ago took me south of Agadir – a modern town notorious for its almost total destruction in 1960 after an earthquake left some 15,000 dead.
+My most recent trip five years ago took me south of Agadir – a modern town notorious for its almost total destruction and 15,000 dead after a dreadful earthquake in 1960.
 That trip took me to another hidden corner, well worth seeking out – read about it here.

 Distances are sometimes draining, but there’s always something to catch your eye – or camera.
-Unfortunately for this post, many of my most memorable landscape photos date from pre-digital days so are now gathering dust as slides – yet to be digitised along with hundreds of others.
+Unfortunately for this post, many of my most memorable landscape photos date from pre-digital days so now gather dust in voluminous slide folders – yet to be digitised along with hundreds of others.

 The epicentre of the earthquake was in the Atlas mountains halfway between Marrakech and Taroudant.
 18 years ago I stayed in this blissful though impoverished area to escape the heat, hustle and tourists of Marrakech.
 After taking a share taxi we found ourselves in a delightful Berber village near Ouirgane – perfect for trekking on the edge of the Toubkal National Park and with a few decent hotels.
 I remember our guide taking us home to introduce us to his mother who lived in a typically basic mud-brick affair with a beaten earth floor.
 No doubt it is now all rubble.